Our GOVERNMENT

 Operations & Maintenance

-The Parks Maintenance Division maintains over 385 developed acres of parkland at 46 park sites and 1016 acres of open space which includes 23 miles of trails.
+The Parks Maintenance Division maintains over 385 developed acres of parkland at 46 sites, the City facility landscape, and 832 acres of open space, which includes 23 miles of trails.
+This division also manages the City’s Urban Forest, weed abatement, street median maintenance and irrigation, and projects.

 Utilities